rocky/elisp-decompile/README.md

 The specfic functions in `dedis.el` are `disassemble-file` and `disassemble-full`.

-So inside Emacs find a function you want to disassemble and run `M-x disassemble-full`
+So inside Emacs find a function you want to disassemble and run `M-x disassemble-full`.
+Or find a bytecode file you want and run or `M-x disassembe-file`

-This is pretty much like `disassemble`, but we don't truncate the output of docstrings or other things that `disassemble` generally does.
+The first is like `disassemble`, but we don't truncate the output of docstrings or other things that `disassemble` generally does.
+The second is like `disassemble-full` but we start out with a bytecode file instead of a lisp function.

 ## Disassemble LAP file

-After you have a LAP file and have set up the Python code, you can try to disassemble:
+After you have written the results of the last section to LAP file, the file should end in `.lap`, and have set up the Python code, you can try to disassemble:

 ```
 $ python eldecompile/main.py <name-of-lap-file>